 According to Carol, the study of anthropology is important “because it pushes us to see beyond ourselves.”
 In the classroom she wanted students to “learn to question our assumptions about our own world and come to understand people’s lives that initially might seem very different from ours.”
 She also encouraged her students to study abroad because “learning is a total experience, engaging a person’s mind, body, emotions and social relations on and away from campus.”

 Carol’s book, Weaving Identities: Construction of Dress and Self in a Highland Guatemala Town (University of Texas Press), was selected by Choice as one of the best new books in anthropology in 1995.
-With Edward Fischer she co-wrote Tecpán Guatemala: A Modern Maya Town in Global and Local Context (Westview, 2002), which is currently being translated for publication in Spanish.
+With Edward Fischer she co-wrote Tecpán Guatemala: A Modern Maya Town in Global and Local Context (Westview, 2002), which is currently being rewritten for publication in Spanish.
 In 1999 Carol was awarded a coveted Fulbright-Hays faculty research grant for her work in Guatemala.
-In addition to her own research trips, she has participated in several Marlboro faculty-student field study trips, including one to Vietnam in 2005 and one to South India in 2007, both sponsored by a grant from the Freeman Foundation.
-In 2006, 2002 and 2000, Carol was a faculty member for the NEH Summer Institute on the Maya, and in 2009 she was a faculty member on a field study trip to China sponsored by the East-West Center and the Chinese Ministry of Education.
+In addition to her own research trips, she has participated in several Marlboro faculty-student field study trips, including ones to Cuba, Vietnam, India, and Mexico.
+In May 2019 she was an AIRIE (Artist In Residence In Everglades) Fellow in Everglades National Park.

-Carol has served on the board of the Maya Educational Foundation since 2005
+Carol served on the board of the Maya Educational Foundation from 2005 to 2016.

 - “Drawing Insights in Vietnam.”
 Education About Asia 20(3) (2015): 64-66.